Teacher of MFL

-The successful applicant will ideally teach Spanish up to KS5, with the possibility of teaching another language to KS3/4 for candidates with the appropriate skills/experience.
+The successful applicant will ideally teach either French, German or Spanish up to KS4 with the ability to teach another language at least at KS3 a strong advantage .
 Please make clear in your application which languages and to what level you can teach.

 This post is suitable for newly qualified teachers as well as those with more experience.